-Occasionally, some patients will experience an injury to the mouth during treatment.
-Dental emergencies while wearing braces or other orthodontic appliances generally fall into the following two categories.
+Occasionally, some patients will experience a dental emergencies while wearing braces or other orthodontic appliances.

 Emergencies Related to Orthodontic Appliances